Fresno Art Galleries, Museums, Supplies & More

 • Trisem at 1240 Fulton St

-Water is represented by Aquarius, and Ovoid is an oval shape.
-As a result, this artwork is a fountain with water flowing through an oval.
-On the Fulton Mall at Kern Street, “Ellipsoid VI” is a brass fountain set in a circular concrete pool.
+Water is represented by Aquarius and Ovoid is an oval shape so this artwork is a fountain with water flowing through an oval.

 The Clock Tower was the only piece of art included in the Fulton Mall’s overall building budget.
-Orion is a geometric sculpture in downtown inspired by Greek mythology.

 Fresno Art Classes